 The speakers address why standards are important to libraries and not just in the traditional technical services areas.
 As libraries are changing and evolving in an increasingly digital world, so are standards.
 This webinar explains how standards are critical to the developments in such areas as e resources, user access, description and metadata, licensing and preservation.
 Some specific standards, both published and forthcoming, are given as examples.
 Future webinars in the series discuss those and other standards in more depth.
-Participants learn how they can become actively involved in standards development.

 Who Should Attend